bchareyre/yade-mpi/doc/sphinx/prog.rst

 	>
 	{ /* … */ }

-Functor derived from InteractionGeometryFunctor must then
+Functor derived from IGeomFunctor must then

 * override the ::go method with appropriate arguments (they must match exactly types given to ``TYPELIST_*`` macro);
 * declare what types they should be dispatched for, and in what order if they are not the same.

 .. code-block:: c++

-	class Ig2_Facet_Sphere_Dem3DofGeom: public InteractionGeometryFunctor{
+	class Ig2_Facet_Sphere_Dem3DofGeom: public IGeomFunctor{
 	   public:

-	   // override the InteractionGeometryFunctor::go
+	   // override the IGeomFunctor::go
 	   //   (it is really inherited from FunctorWrapper template,
 	   //    therefore not declare explicitly in the
-	   //    InteractionGeometryFunctor declaration as such)
+	   //    IGeomFunctor declaration as such)
 	   // since dispatcher dispatches only for declared types
 	   //   (or types derived from them), we can do
 	   //   static_cast<Facet>(shape1) and static_cast<Sphere>(shape2)